rails/solid_cable/README.md

 # SolidCable

-Solid Cable is a DB-based queuing backend for Action Cabble, designed with simplicity and performance in mind.
+Solid Cable is a DB-based backend for Action Cable, designed with simplicity and performance in mind.

 ## Installation